-This section contains information about the space requirements for a HP 9000 rp3410 or HP 9000 rp3440 server.
+This section contains information about space requirements for an hp Integrity rx2620 Server.
 This data should be used as the basic guideline for space plan developments.
 Other factors, such as airflow, lighting, and equipment space requirements must also be considered.